bwolmarans/nginx-api-gateway-for-k8s/task_01/Readme.txt

 curl http://jobs.local:30010

-those curls will fail becaus there are no microservices, yet. let's create those now.
+Those curls will of course fail because there are no microservices, yet. let's create those now.

 The main HTML site has embedded JavaScript to fetch a random job from the get-job REST api endpoint.